Muslim conquests in the Indian subcontinent: Umayyad expansion in Sind and Multan

 Muhammad ibn Qasim's Campaigns in Sindh.

-Meds pirates operated from their bases at Kutch, Debal and Kathiawar and during one of their raids had kidnapped Muslim women travelling from Sri Lanka to Arabia, thus providing the casus belli against Sindh Raja Dahir.

-Raja Dahir of Sindh had previously refused to return Arab rebels from Sindh and furthermore, he now expressed his inability to punish the pirates.
+Med pirates, known as Bawarij, operated from their bases at Kutch, Debal and Kathiawar and during one of their raids had kidnapped Muslim women travelling from Sri Lanka to Arabia, thus providing the casus belli against Raja Dahir.
+Raja Dahir had previously refused to return Arab rebels from Sindh and furthermore, he now expressed his inability to punish the pirates.
 Hajjaj sent two expeditions to Sindh, both of which were defeated.
 Al Hajjaj next equipped an army built around 6,000 Syrian cavalry and detachments of mawali from Iraq, six thousand camel riders, and a baggage train of 3,000 camels under his Nephew Muhammad bin Qasim to Sindh.
 His artillery of five catapults were sent to Debal by sea ("manjaniks").